- motivation for newbies or

 Keep going with this until you have a fair amount (judgment-call time!) of tension in the wheels.
 Do not be concerned about trueness or dish at this time.
 Don't be concerned that some nipples turn easier than others or some spokes are looser or tighter.
 If you've followed all the above advice you're doing just fine.

 This is my favorite part of wheelbuilding (apart from the first ride after they have been built) and I put a lot of effort into trying for perfection here.

 Here I am showing care and true passion while relieving my own personal stress at the same time -

 Spokes, when they are first tensioned, tend to straighten out and bed into the soft alloy of the hub flanges.
-We want to take all of that stretch and stuff out of them while we are doing the actual building.
+We want to take all that stuff out of them while we are doing the actual building.
 If we dont, they will continue to stretch, straighten and bed on our first few rides and they will slacken off and allow the wheel to go out of true.
 I've seen wheels loosen off so bad (not mine of course!) during their first ride that they were unridable.

 Also when we build, we "wind up" the spokes (impart a twist into them) due to turning the nipples and the thread friction.
 Thread lubrication lessesns this.
 This wind-up must be eliminated too.

 There are six techniques that achieve the above three steps of pre-stretching, removing wind-up, relieving stresses and bedding.
 Each separate method achieves more than one effect so I will lump them all together under the name - Optimising.